codsen/codsen/packages/ast-compare/readme.md

 ## Rationale

 I want to check, does a deeply-nested array of objects/strings/arrays (for example, [PostHTML-parsed](https://github.com/posthtml/posthtml-parser) AST output) is equal or is a subset of some other AST.
-Normally `_.isMatch` would do the deed but it positively matches **empty arays against any arrays** what is terrible.
+Normally `_.isMatch` would do the deed but it positively matches **empty arrays against any arrays** what is terrible.
 Hence this library.
 Plus, this library will accept and adapt to any sources — combinations of arrays, objects and strings.
 That's necessary to support any parsed AST trees - HTML or CSS or whatever.

 **[⬆ &nbsp;back to top](#)**